Karnataka MLAs disqualification case: Here's a timeline

 SC upholds disqualification of Karnataka MLAs, but allows them to contest by-polls

 Jul 6: Twelve MLAs from the Congress-JD(S) coalition submit resignation leading to 13-month-old Karnataka government into crisis.

 Jul 10: Ten rebel Congress and JD(S) MLAs move SC alleging Assembly Speaker has deliberately not been accepting their resignations.

-Jul 11: SC asks then Speaker K R Ramesh Kumar to decide "forthwith" on resignation of 10 rebel Congress-JD(S) MLAs, allowed the lawmakers to meet him at 6 pm.
+Jul 11: SC asks then-Speaker K R Ramesh Kumar to decide "forthwith" on the resignation of 10 rebel Congress-JD(S) MLAs, allowed the lawmakers to meet him at 6 pm.
 Speaker Ramesh Kumar moves SC against its order.

 Jul 12: SC asks Assembly speaker to maintain status quo on the resignation and disqualification of 10 MLAs.

-July 15: Five more rebel Congress MLAs move SC seeking impleadment along with the pending petition of 10 legislators.
+July 15: Five more rebel Congress MLAs move SC seeking impleading along with the pending petition of 10 legislators.

 Jul 16: Speaker tells SC he would decide on both disqualification and resignation of the rebel MLAs by Jul 17, requests court to modify its earlier order directing him to maintain status quo.
-Then Karnataka Chief Minister H D Kumaraswamy tells SC it had no jurisdiction to pass the two interim orders.
+Then-Karnataka Chief Minister H D Kumaraswamy tells SC it had no jurisdiction to pass the two interim orders.

 Jul 17: SC says 15 rebel MLAs "ought not" to be compelled to participate in ongoing Assembly session, Speaker to decide on their resignation within time-frame considered appropriate by him.